 Chennai in Tamil Nadu is an industrious mega-polis.
 With hundreds of years of history, colonial heritage and numerous allures, the city is the largest hub of South India.
 The capital city is not just, all work and no play.
 Weekends in Chennai offer exhilarating breaks.
 The city is well connected to various nature blessed locales where weekends can be enjoyed with relaxation and thrilling activities.
-From the sandy coastline along the Bay of Bengal to the misty hills of Eastern Ghats, from historical villages to the cluster of world heritage sites, from divine faith to wild fun, weekends can be whatever you want it to be.
-Here is the list of top places to visit near Chennai.
+From the sandy coastline along the Bay of Bengal to the misty hills of Eastern Ghats, from historical villages to the cluster of world heritage sites, from divine faith to wild fun, weekends can be whatever you want them to be.

 How to Reach Horsley Hills from Chennai

 Horsley hills is 275 kilometers away from Chennai.
 The distance can be covered easily by a road trip.
 Buses, private vehicles and hired cabs commute easily.

 - Mudumalai National Park to Chennai Distance: 555.2 km

 Mudumalai National Park in Tamil Nadu is nestled in the North Eastern Slopes of the Nilgiris part of the Western Ghats descending to the Mysore Plateau.
 The 62 sq. km. area premises was a game reserve before being declared the sheltered wilderness in early 1940 by the then Madras Presidency.
 The national park region is a viable habitat for a varied range of wildlife and is a part of the Nilgiri Biosphere Reserve.